apache/seatunnel/docs/en/configuration/filter-plugins/Kv.md

 ### Description

-Extract all Key-Values of the specified field, which are often used to parse the url parameter.
+Extract all Key-Values of the specified string field with configured `field_split`, which are often used to parse the url parameter.

 ### Options